ekviten/IBM-Capstone/README.md

 # IBM-Capstone
 Capstone Project for IBM
-Written by Eirik Kviten with assistance from coursera labs
+Written by Eirik Kviten with assistance from IBM data science course labs from coursera